Thought for the day...

 In the chapter to which I am alluding, he argues that space travel will improve our culture, giving it a shot of healthy outward-looking creativity and optimism.
 I don't have my copy to hand, else I would quote his exact words.
 (I'll save them for a later Diary.)

 Again, we have a dramatic stimulus which improves the cultural atmosphere.
-In the Gibson novel the moral boost comes from a dire threat.
+In The Rise, the moral boost comes from a dire threat.
 It's plain that humanity - when faced with the prospect of real shoggoths - can no longer afford decadence.
 In short, society knows it has to pull its socks up in order to survive.

-I can see eye to eye with these notions, though Clarke, Gibson and I will doubtless overlap only partially in our views of what "decadence" is.
+I can see eye to eye with these notions, though Clarke and I will doubtless overlap only partially in our views of what "decadence" is.

 But now let me play devil's advocate and offer the other side to the question.
 It's possible to argue that affordable space transportation, plus a natively-inhabited Solar System, would have lowered our moral standards.
 Think of the exploitation of native races by tycoons and colonial regimes in the tales of Leigh Brackett and Edmond Hamilton.
 We on the other hand are safe from this kind of misbehaviour, only because there aren't any native races for us to exploit.

 You might retort that we surely wouldn't turn out to be that bad - we have too firm a notion of human rights by now.